readmeio/rendish/README.md

 # rendish

-An unofficial render API that uses their GraphQL API rather than their REST API.
+An unofficial render CLI that uses their GraphQL API rather than their REST API.

-I've created a new tool instead of extending [render-cli](https://github.com/render-oss/render-cli) because:

-- Their REST API lacks coverage of all their facilities.
-    - it does not cover environment groups or projects, for example
-- Their tool seems to be abandoned
-- I wanted to use node instead of deno

 ## Installing